 Pros

-- There is negligible competition for the powder.
+- The competition for the fresh powder is relatively low.
 You can see Nozawa Onsen from Togari, which reminds you how lucky you are to be over at Togari on a powder day.

 - Togari has some nice steep hike-to terrain.